 If a Mommy Makeover, for example, is not covered, don’t end the conversation there.
 They may still be convinced to pay for part of the surgery if it is half a health necessity and half a cosmetic concern.
 These things aren’t black and white.
 It’s worth exploring all possible options.
 Your doctor should be able to help you with this.
 There are also potential medical expenses outside of the surgery itself such as prescriptions that could be covered under your policy.

 Among the different types of plastic surgery, liposuction is one of the least commonly covered by insurance.
 In terms of coverability, it is on par with eyelid and breast augmentation.
-However, as we mentioned, there are some exceptions to this rule.
+However, there are some exceptions to this rule.
 It’s worth exploring your options and seeing if there are ways that your insurer can help cover some if not all of the costs related to your operation.
 If you have questions about the affordability of Sono Bello liposuction, check out our article on the subject.
 Or schedule a free consultation today to speak with a team member about your options.